Chevrolet Series M Copper-Cooled: Production

 Production was set for 1,000 cars by February 1923, and by October of the same year production was set for 50,000 cars.
 When the plans were finally set in motion GM made a statement saying "The only question that seemed to remain at the beginning of the new year regarding the water cooled car was the exact date on which it should be abandoned.”
-To Kettering's dismay, only 759 cars actually made it out of production by May of 1923.
+To Kettering's dismay, only 759 cars actually made it out of production by May 1923.
 Of those 759, only 500 went to sales, the other 259 were destroyed in the factories.
 Of the 500 that went to sales, 300 made it to sales floors, and of those 300, only 100 made it into the hands of customers.

 When the vehicle finally made it to the public, all of the issues that Oakland had complained about had become a reality.
 The engine was cooled unevenly, and showed significant power loss in hot weather.
 The engine also pre-ignited severely at higher temperatures.
 Oldsmobile did not take part in the project and kept working with their water-cooled designs.
 Kettering was infuriated, and threatened to leave GM after his failure.
 He was convinced otherwise and in later years led the development of the Oldsmobile V8 engine.

 Surviving examples

-Chevrolet managed to recall all of the sold vehicles and destroy them, except for 2 that survive to this day.
+Chevrolet managed to recall all of the sold vehicles and destroy them, except for two that survive to this day.
 One is in the Henry Ford Museum in Dearborn, Mich. and the other is in the National Automobile Museum in Reno, Nevada.
 Some engines also survive.